freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
-If the system has a mirrored boot pool, there will be a :guilabel:`Detach` button in addition to the :guilabel:`Replace` button.
+If the system has a mirrored boot pool, there will be a :guilabel:`detach` option in addition to the :guilabel:`replace` option.
-To remove a device from the boot pool, click :guilabel:`More Options` for the device and click :guilabel:`Detach`.
-Alternately, if one of the boot devices has an *OFFLINE* :guilabel:`Status`, click the device to replace, then click :guilabel:`Replace` to rebuild the boot mirror.
+To remove a device from the boot pool, click |ui-options| for the device and click :guilabel:`detach`.
+Alternately, if one of the boot devices has an *OFFLINE* :guilabel:`Status`, click the device to replace, then click :guilabel:`replace` to rebuild the boot mirror.
 #endif freenas
 #ifdef truenas
 If one of the boot devices has a :guilabel:`Status` of *OFFLINE*,